 Kapha is the biological energetic force composed of the earth and water elements.
 By nature, Kapha is strong, grounded, solid and sturdy; however a Kapha imbalance may manifest excessive heaviness, dullness, low motivation and lethargy.
 Therefore, taking in the proper diet and eating habits is essential if these negative qualities begin to arise.
-If you are a Kapha body-type or currently have a strong Kapha imbalance, you may notice such symptoms as:

 - Slow metabolism